AA Alliance Organising Principles

 have a minimum tenure of 12 months.
 Meet the current Governing Council

 The advisory council consists of 3-5 subject matter experts invited by the

 Sahamati board or the Governing Council.
 Meet the current Advisory Council

 - Promote the AA ecosystem amongst citizens and institutions

 - Operate a framework for smooth grievance redressal of all customer complaints

-- Educate customers and Evangelization of the entire ecosystem
+- Educate customers and participants about all aspects (technical, legal, business) of the AA ecosystem

 - Publish Research and Whitepapers